Emergence of multiphase condensates from a limited set of chemical building blocks: Results

 \subsection{Validating multicomponent, multiphase heteropolymer designs via molecular simulation}

-To test our LJ heteropolymer designs, we perform direct-coexistence molecular dynamics simulations~\cite{plimpton1995fast} to examine the molecular compositions and immiscibility of the target condensates.
-In these simulations, all chain types are present in a constant-temperature, constant-volume simulation with periodic boundary conditions.
+We test our heteropolymer mixture designs by performing direct-coexistence molecular dynamics simulations to examine the molecular compositions and immiscibility of the target condensates.
+In these simulations, all chain types are present in a constant-temperature ($k_{\text{B}}T = 1$), constant-volume simulation with periodic boundary conditions (see SI).
 However, the initial condition is chosen such that two different condensed phases, $\alpha \ne \beta$, are in contact with one another and also with a dilute phase.
-The condensed phases are thermodynamically stable if they remain phase-separated and immiscible once the simulation has relaxed to equilibrium; in practice, we ensure convergence by calculating simulation trajectories that are many times longer than the time required for all the chains in an $\alpha=\beta$ control simulation to mix completely (see SI).
+The condensed phases are thermodynamically stable if they remain phase-separated and immiscible once the simulation has relaxed to equilibrium.
+In practice, we ensure convergence by calculating simulation trajectories that are many times longer than the time required for all the chains in an $\alpha=\beta$ control simulation to mix completely (see SI).
 We carry out simulations for all pairs of condensed phases $\alpha \ne \beta$ to confirm that they are mutually immiscible.
+All calculations are performed using the LAMMPS simulation package~\cite{plimpton1995fast}, the Nose--Hoover thermostat, and a timestep of $5\times 10^{-3}$ in LJ units.

-In \figref{fig:3}A, we show equilibrium configurations of simulations and polymer composition profiles for the LJ heteropolymer design shown in \figref{fig:2}C. We define an order parameter for each phase $\alpha$ based on the cosine similarity of the local polymer composition $\vec\phi$,
+In \figref{fig:3}B, we show equilibrium configurations of simulations and polymer composition profiles for the LJ heteropolymer design shown in \figref{fig:3}A. We define an order parameter for each phase $\alpha$ based on the cosine similarity of the local polymer composition $\vec\phi$ and the target $\vec\phi^{(\alpha)}$,

-to distinguish the coexisting condensed phases (\figref{fig:3}A).
+to distinguish the coexisting condensed phases.
 This order parameter is equal to one if the polymer composition of an equilibrated condensed phase matches that of target phase $\alpha$.
 When coexisting condensed phases have ``shared'' components, meaning that one or more polymer species are enriched in multiple phases, the order parameters are not orthogonal, such that ${q^{(\alpha)}(\vec\phi^{(\beta)}) > 0}$.
-The order parameter profiles shown in \figref{fig:3}A indicate that our 3-monomer-type LJ heteropolymer mixture indeed solves the design problem presented in \figref{fig:1}B.
+The equilibrium order parameter profiles shown in \figref{fig:3}B confirm that this simulation model represents a solution to the design problem proposed in \figref{fig:1}B.